Flagsmith/flagsmith/docs/docs/system-administration/rbac.md

 You can create a Role in the Organisation Settings page.

-#### Add Tags to a Role

-You can add tags to roles to achieve more granular permissions, specifically for updating and deleting flags.
-This functionality works such that if a feature has a tag and a role does not, then the role lacks permissions for updating and deleting the flag.

 #### Add Permissions to a Role

 Once the role is created you can assign the corresponding permissions.